arpeary/labyrinth/docs/index.md

 <a href="https://arperry99.github.io/labyrinth/images/debug.PNG"><img src="https://arperry99.github.io/labyrinth/images/debug.PNG" width="500" height="391" /></a>

-*press the tidle key to see the raycasting debug screen*
+*press the tilde key to see the raycasting debug screen*

 Labyrinth was written by Rayquaza's Dante, Thomas, and Alec